Movies worth watching

 Issues covered: Dominion over stewardship, Ecofeminism, Environmentalism.

 Thoughts: The message in Avatar is Environmentalism (not Veganism).
-While offering insights into deep ecology and what living with nature might look like it has received mixed responses, ranging from “applauding its moral that all nature is connected and people should not destroy habitat for profit” to commentators objecting to “what they judged as hypocrisy that while the film’s protagonists, the Na’vi humanoids, conveyed an ecological sensitivity toward habitat preservation, at the same time they engaged in the domination and consumption of animals, aggressively controlling the will of flying creatures and killing other animals for food” - Rabdy Malamud (Animals on Film: The Ethics of the Human Gaze)
+While offering insights into deep ecology and what living with nature might look like it has received mixed responses, ranging from “applauding its moral that all nature is connected and people should not destroy habitat for profit” to commentators objecting to “what they judged as hypocrisy that while the film’s protagonists, the Na’vi humanoids, conveyed an ecological sensitivity toward habitat preservation, at the same time they engaged in the domination and consumption of animals, aggressively controlling the will of flying creatures and killing other animals for food” - Rabdy Malamud (Animals on Film:

 Links: Youtube Trailer, Amazon Prime.